jukto-ai/.github/profile/README.md

 ---

 **— Founder of Jukto**
-*Obsessed with data.
+*Obsessed with compute.
 Still shipping.*

 </div>